 If blockchain developments or other factors drive further load growth, several PowerWAVE 9500DPA cabinets – up to six in total – can be paralleled to provide a total protected power rating of 3MW when all are fully populated.

 This combination of ‘vertical’ and ‘parallel’ scalability brings several benefits.
 Firstly, it facilitates the level of rapid flexibility demanded by fast load growth; this allows data centres to meet the challenges described above, even if growth is extreme.
 This flexibility also means that users only have to power and cool their actual requirement, maximising energy efficiency and reducing waste.

 Secondly, system availability can be increased by adding one or more extra modules for N+n redundancy.
-This is possible because the system is designed using Decentralised Parallel Architecture (DPA), where each module comprises a complete, fully-functional UPS.
+This is possible because the system is designed using Decentralised Parallel Architecture (DPA), where each module comprises a complete, fully-functional UPS power supplies.
 With the minimum common components or single points of failure, availability becomes very high; up to ‘six nines’, or 99.9999%.

 While high scalability and availability are essential in these environments, rising energy costs and Green concerns have made energy efficiency an equally important issue.
 The PowerWAVE Modular family solves this by providing an online efficiency of up to 97%, which can be increased to 99% by switching into Eco mode.
 This efficiency can be preserved even at low load levels by enabling Xtra VFI mode; this automatically adjusts the number of active modules to match changing load requirements.
 The modules that remain active are kept more fully-loaded and therefore more efficient.
 Efficiency improvements are particularly significant when the load drops to 25% or less of the full UPS capacity.